 Santo Domingo Nacional, Dominican Republic Travel Guide

-The First city of the americas has a comprehensive public transportation network, offering affordable ways to navigate the city.
+The First city of the americas has a comprehensive public transportation network, offering affordable ways to get around the city.

 Metro needs a rechargeable card (Tarjeta SDQ), single rides around DOP 20.
-OMSA buses and Guaguas accept cash only (DOP 15-50).
+OMSA buses and Guaguas accept we only take cash (DOP 15-50).

-Metro works from 6:MIDNIGHT TO 10:30 PM daily.
+Metro operates from 6:THE HOURS of 12 am to 10:30 PM daily.
 Buses/Guaguas run from early morning until late evening.

-The Metro system is generally accessible.
+The Metro system is typically accessible.
 OMSA buses and `guaguas` have limited accessibility for travelers with mobility needs.

 Fast, clean, affordable.
 Two lines.